Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Secure Model Recombination Mechanism

-Algorithm \ref{alg:sec_fedmr} presents the implementation of our secure model recombination mechanism.
-The input $r_s$ denotes the number of repeat times and Lines~2-26 presents the process of one time of secure model recombination.
-Since the number of sending layers for each client is random, in our implementation, we set a low bound $n_l$ and an upper bound $n_u$.
-In Line 2, the client randomly generates $n$ from $[n_l,n_u]$ at the beginning of each time of secure model recombination.
-Line 3 initializes layer buffers, where $Buf_l$ is a list of lists, which consists of $len(w)$ lists. $len(w)$ denotes the number of layers in $w$.
-Line 4 initializes the client buffer $Buf_c$, which is used to store the host and type of received layers.
-Therefore, elements of $Buf_c$ are two tuples $\langle c,idx_l \rangle$, where $c$ denotes a client and $idx_l$ denotes the index of a layer.

-\textbf{Stage 1 (Lines 5-10):} In Line 5, the client randomly selects $n$ layers from its model.
-Lines 6-10 randomly send selected layers to activated clients.
-Line 7 randomly selects an activated client $c$ from $L_a$.
-Then, in Line 8, the client sends the $i^{th}$ layer in $L_{layer}$ to $c$.
-Line 9 removes the sent layer from layer buffers.

-\textbf{Stage 2 (Lines 11-14):} When receiving a layer $l_j$ from a client $c$, Line 12 pushes the layer into the corresponding layer buffer and Line 13 pushes the client with the index of the received layer as a two-tuple $\langle c,j \rangle$ into $Buf_c$.

-\textbf{Stage 3 (Lines 15-19):} Line 15 gets an element $\langle c,j \rangle$ from $Buf_c$.
-Line 16 randomly selects a layer $l$ with index $j$ from layer buffer $Buf_l[j]$.
-Line 17 sends the selected layer $l$ to $c$.
-Line 18 removes $l$ from $Buf_l[j]$.

-\textbf{Stage 4 (Lines 20-26):} Lines 20-22 receive layers from activated clients.
-Note that such clients are the same as the clients selected in Line 7.
-Line 21 pushes the received layer into layer buffers.
-Lines 23-26 recombine layers in layer buffers to generate a new model.
-Note that, since the number and type of sent layers are equal to that of received layers, after Line 22, each list in $Buf_l$ has only one layer.
-Line 24 pulls the $i^{th}$ layer $l$ from $Buf_l$ and Line 25 replaces the $i^{th}$ layer in $w$ with $l$.

-To further prevent privacy leakage, the cloud server will broadcast a public key before the secure recombination.
+Note that each FL training round can perform multiple times secure model recombination.
+Due to the randomness, it is hard for adversaries to figure out the sources of client model layers.
+In addition, the cloud server will broadcast a public key before the secure recombination to prevent privacy leakage.
 By using the public key to encrypt the model parameters of each layer, the other clients cannot directly obtain their received parameters.